-The Credit Union holds a 15.90% ownership (2015: 20.80%) in Data Action Pty Ltd, an Australian, non-listed resident company.
-Data Action's principal activities are the provision of software solutions and hosted technology services to the customer owned financial services industry.
+The Credit Union holds a 15.90% ownership interest (2016: 15.90%) in Data Action Pty Ltd, an Australian, non-listed resident company.
+Data Action's principal activities are the provision of software solutions and hosted technology services to the customerowned financial services industry.
 The Credit Union accounts for this investment using the equity method.

-The Credit Union's share of profit is accounted for based on its shareholding (2015: based on shareholder revenue contribution of 12.22% as governed by Data Actions constitution).
-The Credit Union's ownership of Data Action reduced from 20.80% to 15.90% following a shareholder restructure of Data Action and revised constitution from 1 July 2015.
+The Credit Union's share of profit is accounted for based on its shareholding.
 The Credit Union has determined that it has significant influence because it has the power to participate in the financial and operating policy decisions of Data Action through Board representation.